plausible/website/_posts/2020-04-17-how-one-blog-post-changed-my-startup-getting-48-000-visitors-in-a-week.md

 ---
 layout: post
-title: "How one blog post changed my startup: Getting 48,000 visitors in a week"
+title: How one blog post changed the traction for my startup
 description: Plausible Analytics relaunched as a no-cookie, GDPR compliant alternative to Google Analytics.
 We had some eventful days and here's what we learned.